raiden-dev/deviantget/README.md

 ## Installation

+Download [crx package](https://raw.githubusercontent.com/rd5/deviantget/master/dist/deviantget.crx) then drag and drop it to Settings/Extensions chrome tab.

-Here will be link to _crx_ soon.
-But now, clone or [download](https://github.com/raiden-dev/deviantget/archive/master.zip) the repo, unpack it to some place and use "Load unpacked extension" feature on Settings/Extensions Chrome's tab.
+For developer's installation, clone or [download](https://github.com/raiden-dev/deviantget/archive/master.zip) the repo, unpack it to some place and use "Load unpacked extension" feature on Settings/Extensions сhrome tab.
 Choose directory with the extension and hit the "Open" button next.
 The brand new extension should appear at top of your extensions list.

 ## Using